telerik/fiddler-everywhere-docs/capture-traffic/capture-browser-traffic.md

 ## Choosing Default Browser

 The independent browser capturing mode supports Chromium-based browsers like Google Chrome, Microsoft Edge, Brave, and Vivaldi.
-You can set your preferred browser through **Settings > Browsers > Manually choose Path to browser**.
+You can set your preferred browser through **Settings > Browsers > Manually choose path to browser**.
 By default, Fiddler will try to automatically detect the path to your locally installed Google Chrome browser.

 ## Capturing from Other Browsers